 Skorup is a graduate of Grove City College with degrees in history and political science.
 He also studied economics and religion.
 While there, he was captain of the college's wrestling and Ultimate Frisbee teams.
-He was a student fellow at the Center for Vision & Values, the school's research and scholarship think tank.

 His work has been featured in The Wall Street Journal, Fox News, MLive, Detroit Free Press, Detroit News, and many newspapers across the country.

 A native of Sandwich, Illinois, Skorup is an avid fan of the Chicago Cubs and Bears.
 He also officiates high school wrestling and enjoys fishing.
 In his free time, Skorup volunteers with his church, serves on committees with the local Chamber of Commerce, and works in the schools through Junior Achievement.